Greg Valentine: Intercontinental Champion (1984–1985)

-The Dream Team (1985–1987)
+Dream Team; New Dream Team (1985–1987)

-Valentine would then form a tag team with Brutus Beefcake known as The Dream Team, managed by Luscious Johnny V. Initially the team was managed by both Jimmy Hart and Johnny V, but the WWF dropped Hart from the group and he went on to manage The Hart Foundation (Bret "Hitman" Hart and Jim "The Anvil" Neidhart).
-On August 24, 1985 at The Spectrum in Philadelphia, the Dream Team defeated The U.S. Express (Barry Windham and Mike Rotundo) for the WWF Tag Team Championship when Beefcake (kayfabe) rubbed Johnny V's lit cigar in Windham's eyes allowing him to be pinned.
-They held the titles until April 7, 1986 when they were defeated at WrestleMania 2 by The British Bulldogs (Davey Boy Smith and the Dynamite Kid).
-At WrestleMania III, The Dream Team defeated The Rougeau Brothers (Jacques and Raymond) as a result of interference by Johnny V and Dino Bravo.
+Valentine would then form a tag team with Brutus Beefcake known as The Dream Team, managed by "Luscious" Johnny V. Initially the team was managed by both Jimmy Hart and Johnny V, but the WWF dropped Hart from the group and he went on to manage the Hart Foundation.
+On August 24, 1985, at The Spectrum in Philadelphia, the Dream Team defeated the U.S. Express for the WWF Tag Team Championship when Beefcake rubbed Johnny V's lit cigar in Windham's eyes allowing him to be pinned.
+They held the titles until April 7, 1986, when they were defeated at WrestleMania 2 by The British Bulldogs (Davey Boy Smith and the Dynamite Kid).
+At WrestleMania III, The Dream Team defeated the Rougeau Brothers as a result of interference by Johnny V and Dino Bravo.
 Upset because of a missed move by Beefcake during the match, Valentine left with Bravo and abandoned Beefcake, resulting in Brutus turning face later on in the night.

-Replacing Beefcake with Dino Bravo, Valentine formed The New Dream Team.
+Replacing Beefcake with Dino Bravo, Valentine formed the New Dream Team.
 Valentine was unhappy about teaming with Bravo, who he felt he had little chemistry with.
 After the WWF asked him to "kidnap" Matilda, the bulldog mascot of The British Bulldogs, Valentine resigned.
 He was brought back soon after, with Jimmy Hart again as his new manager (while the "kidnap" angle was reassigned to The Islanders) but was used in a much diminished role between 1987 and 1990.

 Feuds with Don Muraco and Ron Garvin (1988–1990)

-Valentine was entered in the WWF World Heavyweight Championship tournament at WrestleMania IV, where he defeated Ricky "The Dragon" Steamboat in the first round before losing to "Macho Man" Randy Savage, the eventual winner of the tournament, in the quarter-finals.
+Valentine was entered in the WWF World Heavyweight Championship tournament at WrestleMania IV, where he defeated Ricky "the Dragon" Steamboat in the first round before losing to "Macho Man" Randy Savage, the eventual winner of the tournament, in the quarter-finals.

 In May 1988, Jimmy Hart fitted Valentine's left shin with a shin guard, citing a mysterious injury to his wrestler, and proclaiming the shin guard as Valentine's "road to the gold."

 Later in 1988, Valentine feuded with "The Rock" Don Muraco, who had turned face a year earlier.
 The feud was triggered when Valentine viciously attacked Muraco's manager, former WWF Heavyweight Champion Superstar Billy Graham.
 Graham, walking with a cane, tried to intervene when Valentine held the figure-four leglock on jobber Ricky Ataki, after already winning the match.
 Valentine then put the figure-four leglock on Graham, who had a plastic hip.
 The feud was abruptly halted when Muraco was dismissed by the WWF, despite Valentine's pleas for Muraco not to be fired so that the promising program could be allowed to run.
 (Kayfabe magazine Inside Wrestling had run a story on the feud, conversely claiming that it was Muraco, yearning to personally avenge Graham's injuries, who had begged the WWF not to dismiss Valentine).